2008 Tampa Bay Rays season: September

-David Price, the Rays' first overall pick in the 2007 Major League Baseball Draft, was called up from Triple-A class Durham on September 12.
-Price made his way up through the ranks, accumulating a 12–1 record, and a 2.30 ERA in 19 starts.
+David Price, the Rays' first overall pick in the 2007 Major League Baseball draft, was called up from Triple-A class Durham on September 12.
+Price made his way up through the ranks, accumulating a 12–1 minor league record, and a 2.30 ERA in 19 starts.
 He made his first career start against the Baltimore Orioles on September 22, pitching 5 1/3 innings, allowing four hits and two runs (one earned), while striking out three, but did not pick up a decision in the Rays 4–2 win that night.

 Third baseman Evan Longoria made his return to the Rays as a starter on September 13 in the first game of a doubleheader against the New York Yankees, more than a month after being hit by a pitch in his hand, causing a fracture.

 On September 18, it was reported that left fielder Carl Crawford would miss the rest of the regular season due to a finger injury suffered in the previous month.
 Joe Maddon stated that the concern was over Crawford's inability to swing a bat, and that if he were to be used at all before being completely healed, it would be for defense and baserunning.
 Crawford said that if the Rays were to make the ALCS or the World Series, he had a chance to come back.

 On September 20, the Rays clinched their first playoff berth in franchise history, after a 7–2 victory over the Minnesota Twins.
 On September 24, St. Petersburg mayor Rick Baker declared 2008 the "Year of the Rays" in the city.
-On September 26, despite losing that day, the Rays clinched their first ever AL East Division Championship when the Boston Red Sox lost to the New York Yankees.
+On September 26, despite losing that day, the Rays clinched their first ever AL East Division championship when the Boston Red Sox lost to the New York Yankees.

 Going 13–14 for the month, the Rays suffered their only losing month of the season.

 The Rays finished the regular season 2 games ahead of the Boston Red Sox for the division championship with a 97–65 record, the third best record in the league, and 31 games better than their finish in the 2007 season.
 They also surpassed the record for most wins by a team in a single season having finished with the worst record in the previous year, set by the Atlanta Braves in 1991 who went 94–68 after finishing 65–97 in 1990.